 The primary focus of this group is to provide for "independent" projects which provide bicycle, pedestrian, and transit access and safety improvements within the right-of-way or easements along functionally classified roadways.
 These "independent" projects will usually be stand-alone in nature, not associated with other federally funded roadway improvements such as reconstruction or widening.
-The Mississippi Gulf Coast MPO will set aside \$500,000 or 10% (whichever is less) of its annual allocation of STBG funds for projects to improve bicycle, pedestrian, and transit accessibility and mobility in the region.
-As stated in 23 CFR 652.9, eligible projects could be financed with 100 percent Federal-aid funding.
+The Mississippi Gulf Coast MPO will set aside funds from its annual allocation of STBG funds for projects to improve bicycle, pedestrian, and transit accessibility and mobility in the region.
 The MPO initiates a Call for Projects during the TIP Update and TIP Amendment periods for the funding in the Bicycle, Pedestrian, and Transit Project Group.
-The project evaluation process is described in Section VI.
-An application is required to be completed for consideration.